lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 ```

 `@part1`
-- Context is vital when examining data
-    - Cohorts study health, have real-world impact on lives
+- Context is vital: Cohorts study health, so has an impact on lives
 - Analysis and interpretation restricted by:
     - Design type
-    - How and what was measured
+    - What was measured and how
 - Examples:
-    - Imprecise measures are often in retrospective cohorts - be cautious
+    - Data with noise often in retrospective cohorts - be cautious
-    - If exposure is physiological abstraction, need to transform for interpretation
+    - Exposure is physiological abstraction - should transform

 `@script`
 Sometimes there is a pressure or urge to just "throw variables into the model and let the data tell the story".
-This is dangerous in many ways, especially when it comes to studies on health.
+But this can be very dangerous, especially when it comes to studies on health.
 Because cohort studies often involve some disease, the results can have a real-world impact on people's lives.
 As the researcher, you need to know what data you are dealing with and how it was collected in order to appropriately analyze and interpret the results.
-You need to know the context of the data.
+You need to know the context of the data, which is why its important to know the basics in study design.

-In the case of cohorts, the study design and types of variables measured influence how you analyze your data.
+For cohorts, the study design and types of variables measured influence how you analyze your data.
 For instance, retrospective cohorts tend to have imprecise measures, so you have to be very cautious about interpretation.
-Or there are some measures that are abstractions of a physiological process, so by transforming the variable you can have meaningful results.
+Or there are some measures that are abstractions of a physiological process, so by transforming the variable you can create more meaningful and interpretable results.
 This also means there are many ways of analyzing cohort datasets.

 ---